charlyfeck/ansible-vault-pass-scripts/README.md

 # Ansible Vault password scripts

-[Ansible Vault](https://docs.ansible.com/ansible/8/vault_guide/vault.html) is an excellent tool for encrypting secrets used in our playbooks before syncing the code to the repository.
+[Ansible Vault](https://docs.ansible.com/ansible/8/vault_guide/vault.html) is an excellent tool for encrypting secrets used in an Ansible playbook before syncing the code to the repository.
 One challenge is managing the vault password securely.

 This repository offers a solution by storing the vault password in a [Bitwarden Password Manager](https://bitwarden.com/) account.
 With this approach, the vault password isn't saved in a plaintext file, and there's no need to enter the password with every command execution.